USA Grading System: Complete Guide (2025)

 How do AP and IB courses affect GPA?

-Advanced Placement (AP) and International Baccalaureate (IB) courses often use weighted grading, where an A might be worth 5.0 instead of 4.0, potentially raising a student's overall GPA above 4.0.
+Advanced Placement (AP) and International Baccalaureate (IB) courses often use weighted grading, where an A might be worth 5.0 instead of 4.0 on a weighted scale, potentially raising a student's overall weighted GPA above 4.0.
+However, unweighted GPAs still cap at 4.0.